espruino/EspruinoDocs/modules/USB.md

 ------------

 Other USB HID input devices can be emulated by providing the correct USB Report Descriptor (which you will have to find out or create).
 See the modules above for examples, as well as the [USB.org HID page](http://www.usb.org/developers/hidpage).

+Note that USB MIDI is an Audio device - not a USB HID device - and so currently it is not supported.